xli2522/BBH-merger-waveform-data-release/README.md

     - [Livingston Detector](https://en.wikipedia.org/wiki/LIGO#Observatories) Label: L
     - [Virgo Detector](https://en.wikipedia.org/wiki/Virgo_interferometer) Label: V

+***Goals of this repository:***

+- provide **datasets** that were used in our projects so anyone can try to reproduce our results.
-The **goal** of this repository is to provide everyone (and myself) with **easy-to-access BBH merger GW data** since waveform simulation and LIGO merger event catalogue access do require special software packages and certain operating systems.
+- provide **easy-to-access BBH merger GW data** since waveform simulation and LIGO merger event catalogue access do require special software packages and certain operating systems.

 ### Simulated Signal